 - The ingredients are presented in descending order of their weight in the product, so the ingredients mentioned first are those that exist in greater quantity in the product.

-4-Words you don't understand
+4) Words you don't understand

 Many of the labels we see in the market are written in a way that is not understandable to most customers.
 This is because many of the ingredients that appear are food additives.
 Some of them are healthy... others are not.
 So when you see labels that look like they were written by a food guru, don't panic... do a quick search on your smartphone to find out what these strange ingredients are and whether they are healthy.

 Many people have food intolerance (severe allergies are not common) to certain foods such as milk, wheat, gluten, peanuts, shellfish and nuts.
-It is essential to know if the product you are buying contains any ingredients that can cause allergic reactions.
+It is essential to know if the item you are buying contains any ingredients that can cause allergic reactions.
 All the allergens are identified in the ingredients list, in capitals and / or bold.

-If you have never experienced gastric discomfort or strange reactions on your skin when you eat some products, you don't need to worry about allergens: it is safe to eat these ingredients and some of them are super healthy (like nuts...).
+If you have never experienced gastric discomfort or strange reactions on your skin when you eat some foods, you don't need to worry about allergens: it is safe to eat these ingredients and some of them are super healthy (like nuts...).